 "Remember what the Amalekites did to you along the way when you came out of Egypt.
 When you were weary and worn out, they met you on your journey and attacked all who were lagging behind; they had no fear of God.
 When the Lord your God gives you rest from all the enemies around you in the land he is giving you to possess as an inheritance, you shall blot out the name of Amalek from under heaven.
 Do not forget!"
 Deuteronomy 25:17-19

 v.
-3 is a "war exaggeration" (due to 27:8, chapter 30)
+3 is a "war exaggeration" (due to 27:8, chapter 30).

 "Now go, attack the Amalekites and totally destroy all that belongs to them.
 Do not spare them; put to death men and women, children and infants, cattle and sheep, camels and donkeys." v.
 3